Osito-de-felpa/stm32-Macro-Keypad/README.md

     </ul>
     <h3>Sorry for the mistkes</h3>
       <ul>
-         -just to give some unasked context as tried doing this same project when i had 16 some years ago, and had no real understanding(nor quality code to steal).  <br>But as i felt motivated to start doing some real coding instead of just watching tutorials all the time. thought that finishing this would be nice, and usefull for coding shortcuts.
+         -just to give some unasked context as tried doing this same project when i had 16 some years ago, and had no real understanding(nor quality code to steal).  <br>But as i felt motivated to start doing some real coding instead of just watching tutorials all the time. thought that finishing this would be nice, and usefull for coding shortcuts.<br>
-         -It's my first time using git and git-hub so i'm sorry if i don't get to make proper commits.
+         -It's my first time using git and git-hub so i'm sorry if i don't get to make proper commits.<br>
          -Also not sure if citations are ok and how i refer to external code is ok so gonna try to work on that as the project evolves.
         </ul>